 - Retention of title

 1.1 These general terms and conditions (hereinafter "GTC") of Ubuntu World UG (limited liability) (hereinafter "seller"), apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter "customer") concludes with the seller with regard to the goods displayed by the seller in his online shop.
 The inclusion of the customer's own conditions is hereby contradicted, unless otherwise agreed.

 1.2 These terms and conditions apply accordingly to contracts for the delivery of vouchers, unless otherwise stipulated.

-1.3 These terms and conditions apply accordingly to contracts for the provision of digital content, unless otherwise stipulated.
-Digital content in the sense of these terms and conditions is data that is created and made available in digital form.
+1.3 These GTC apply accordingly to contracts for the provision of digital content, unless otherwise regulated.
+Digital content within the meaning of these terms and conditions is data that is created and made available in digital form.